 The Summit comes at a time when Airbnb is growing rapidly in Africa–especially in South Africa.
-The Airbnb community has grown quickly as guests from every corner of the world come to Africa to explore local destinations, participate in unique, one-of-a-kind Experiences, and connect with hosts from diverse communities across the continent.
+Its community has grown quickly as guests from every corner of the world come to Africa to explore local destinations, participate in unique, one-of-a-kind experiences, and connect with hosts from diverse communities across the continent.
 Over the past few years, destinations across Africa have emerged to become some of the fastest-growing Airbnb markets in the world.

-Over 3.5 million guests have arrived at listings on Airbnb across Africa to date, with roughly half of these arrivals occurring in just the past year.
-Of the top eight fastest-growing countries in the world for Airbnb guest arrivals, three are located in Africa: Nigeria, Ghana, and Mozambique.
+Over 3.5 million guests have arrived at listings on Airbnb across Africa to date.
+With roughly half of these arrivals occurring in just the past year.
+Of the top eight fastest-growing countries in the world for its guest arrivals, three are located in Africa: Nigeria, Ghana, and Mozambique.

 There are over 130,000 Airbnb listings across Africa.
 And across the continent, some of the top destinations are growing fast: